temporalio/documentation/blog/2022-05-13-caching-api-requests-with-long-lived-workflows.md

 Because Temporal Workflows must be deterministic, you can't make an API request directly from a Workflow.
 You need to create an Activity that makes an API request, and call that Activity from your Workflow.
-Below is an [`activities.ts` file](https://github.com/vkarpov15/temporal-api-caching-example/blob/main/src/activities.ts) that makes an HTTP request to the above API endpoint, and returns the exchange rates.
+Following is an [`activities.ts`](https://github.com/vkarpov15/temporal-api-caching-example/blob/main/src/activities.ts) file that makes an HTTP request to the preceding API endpoint and returns the exchange rates.

 ```ts
 import axios from 'axios';